ERRORLY/Laukey/README.md

 - [ ] fix notes to note issue
 - [ ] Add app lock with password
 - [ ] Add dark and light mode toggle
+- [ ] Use standalone plugin for saving secrets instead of keyring
 ```

 ## 📫 Supports